What is Temporary Solder Mask?

 The curing step is the bottleneck of the masking process, so it will always be tempting to push the PCB through sooner rather than later.
 Mask cures from the outside-in, so it skins over, and then cures on the inside.
 This can take anywhere from 30 minutes to 24 hours depending on the type of mask and the thickness of the bead.

-When uncured mask hits molten solder, the liquid components of the mask instantly vaporize and, if the cured skin is not thick enough, will forcefully exit.
+When uncured mask hits molten solder, the liquid element instantly vaporizes and, if the cured skin is not thick enough, will forcefully exit.
 This will create voids in the mask and, in extreme cases, lift the board out of the solder and throw solder beads all over the PCB.
 Not good!

-The wave solder pre-heat zone does provide a margin of error, but it is not recommend for doing all the curing.
+The wave solder pre-heat zone does provide a margin of error, but it is not recommended for the total cure effort.
 The mask may not need to be fully cured when it is put on the wave conveyor, but it should be cured to the touch with a firm skin.
 Beyond that, you will need to test within your own process because it depends on the mask material, the thickness of the bead, and the thermal profile.

 How High of a Temperature Can Temporary Solder Mask Withstand?